guyzmo/pybitbucket/README.rst

 TODO
 ----

-* Method to list the Bitbucket attributes for a class.
-* Method to list the Bitbucket relationships for a class.
 * :code:`POST` and :code:`DELETE` for :code:`snippet.comments` from `snippets Endpoint <https://confluence.atlassian.com/display/BITBUCKET/snippets+endpoint>`_.
 * :code:`PUT` and :code:`DELETE` for :code:`snippet.watch` from `snippets Endpoint <https://confluence.atlassian.com/display/BITBUCKET/snippets+endpoint>`_.
 * More version 2 endpoints: